What is Thyroset?

 What distinguishes Thyroset from monoformulations available on the market?

 Thyroset is a ready-to-use supplementation protocol developed by our experts.
-It includes omega-3 fatty acids, vitamins and minerals that are important in supplementation of a diet of people requiring particular care concerning the health of their thyroid gland and the functioning of their hormonal system (for instance, people with Hashimoto’s disease and/or hypothyroidism).
+It includes omega-3 fatty acids, vitamins and minerals that are important in supplementation of a diet of people requiring particular care concerning the health of their thyroid gland and the functioning of their immune system.
 It was developed on the basis of antagonisms and synergies, and this is a key to its formulation.
 Additionally, it is characterised by a minimum content of additional substances and technological additives, and does not contain titanium dioxide.

 Does Thyroset contain gluten?